Azuma Koshiishi

 Azuma Koshiishi (輿石 東, Koshiishi Azuma) is a Japanese politician of the Democratic Party, a member of the House of Councillors in the Diet, and general secretary of the ruling Democratic Party.
-A native of Nirasaki, Yamanashi, and graduate of Tsuru University, he was elected to the House of Representatives of Japan in 1990, where he served for two terms until 1996 when he failed to be re-elected.
+A native of Nirasaki, Yamanashi, and graduate of Tsuru University, he was elected to the House of Representatives in 1990, where he served for two terms until 1996 when he failed to be re-elected.
 He was elected to the House of Councillors for the first time in 1998.

 Career before politics

 Koshiishi was an elementary school teacher for 26 years.
 He became involved in union activities through the Japan Teachers Union (Nikkyoso), becoming the chair of the executive committee of the Yamanashi branch in 1984, and Chair of the Yamanashi Trade Union Confederation in 1986.
 Subsequently, he became the director of the Yamanashi Prefecture Educational Research Institute in 1997.

 Political career

 Koshiishi was elected to the House of Representatives for the first time in 1990, representing the Social Democratic Party.
 He was re-elected in 1993, serving two terms as a lower-house lawmaker and participated in the formation of the predecessor to the Democratic Party of Japan, but was not re-elected in 1996.

 He was elected to the House Councillors for the first time in 1998 and re-elected in 2004 and 2010.
 In January 2016 he announced that he would not seek a fourth term and was replaced by Democratic Party candidate Yuka Miyazawa at the July 2016 election.